Hamada92/todo_ddd/README.md

 To get a specific page of record, pass the query param `page`, e.g. `localhost:3000/api/v1/tasks?page=2`

+# Errors

+If an api operation is not successful, I render the errors as json and return a 422 status code.

 # Notes

-1. in postman-test.json, the request to create a tag (POST localhost:3000/v1/api/tags), the test will pass the first time, but on consequent tries, it will return a 422 code since the api doesn't allow duplicate tag title's.
+1. in postman-test.json, the request to create a tag (POST localhost:3000/v1/api/tags), the test will pass the first time, but on consequent tries, it will return a 422 code since the api doesn't allow duplicate tag titles.